Transfer to the University of Minnesota

 You are not eligible to be employed by the University of Minnesota until

-you have received your transfer completed I-20 and finished your document check.
+you have received your transfer completed I-20 and finished your Immigration Check-In.
 Failure to submit your transfer release form or financial certification form prior to

 the beginning date of your assistantship will result in a loss of salary.
 It will also result in your tuition benefit being prorated based on the number of days you are not paid an assistantship salary; you will be billed for prorated tuition.
 To avoid this, please do the following:

-Plan your arrival on campus so that you have sufficient time to participate in Document Check at ISSS, clear any holds on your University record that will prohibit enrollment, and meet with your academic adviser to determine your classes, and register.
-Note: You cannot register for classes until you have participated in Document Check and received temporary or permanent releases of holds that are on your academic record.
+Plan your arrival on campus so that you have sufficient time to participate in Immigration Check-In at ISSS, clear any holds on your University record that will prohibit enrollment, and meet with your academic adviser to determine your classes, and register.
+Note: You cannot register for classes until you have participated in Immigration Check-In and received temporary or permanent releases of holds that are on your academic record.